4IRL/urls4irl/README.md

 How about we add some goals we need to hit before we can go fully public?

 - [ ] Email confirmation
-- [ ] URL commonizer to avoid messy URL savings
+- [x] URL commonizer to avoid messy URL savings
   > (i.e. www.google.com vs google.com, these should be the same regardless of what the user typed in)
 - [ ] Profile Pictures?
-- [ ] Hosting the website somewhere
+- [x] Hosting the website somewhere
-- [ ] Websockets for UTub chatting
 - [ ] [Finish this Readme!](https://hackmd.io/2uvlNeFrT-qBu3qiXTcC6w?both)

 ### Step 3: Reach Goals